 WARNING!
-Computer motherboards and expansion cards contain very delicate Integrated Circuit (IC) chips.
-To protect them against damage from static electricity, you should follow some precautions whenever you work on your computer.
+Computer motherboards and expansion cards contain delicate Integrated Circuit (IC) chips.
+To protect them against damage from static electricity, take precautions whenever working on the computer.

-- 1. Unplug your computer when working on the inside. - 2.
+- 1. Unplug the computer when working on the inside. - 2.
 Use a grounded wrist strap before handling computer components.
-If you do not have one, touch both of your hands to a safely grounded object or to a metal object, such as the power supply case. - 3.
+If you do not have one, touch both hands to a safely grounded object or to a metal object, such as the power supply case. - 3.
 Hold components by the edges and try not to touch the IC chips, leads or connectors, or other components. - 4.
 Place components on a grounded antistatic pad or on the bag that came with the component whenever the components are separated from the system. - 5.
-Ensure that the ATX power supply is switched off before you plug in or remove the ATX power connector on the motherboard.
+Ensure that the ATX power supply is switched off before plugging in or removing the ATX power connector on the motherboard.

 WARNING!
-Make sure that you unplug your power supply when adding or removing system components.
-Failure to do so may cause severe damage to your motherboard, peripherals, and/or components.
+Make sure the power supply is inplugged when adding or removing system components.
+Failure to do so may cause severe damage to the motherboard, peripherals, and/or components.
 The onboard LED when lit acts as a reminder that the system is in suspend or soft-off mode and not powered OFF.